buggsjr0/buggsjr0/Security Regulations & Standards/GDPR.md

 | 12 | Pseudonymized data (if re-linkable) |
 > SIEM logs, PCAP data and endpoint telemetry are full of personal data under GDPR

-- Some data gets a higher level of protetion
+- Some data gets a higher level of protection

 |Category  | Examples|
 |-----| -----|